-You may have heard that the Affordable Care Act, also known as the ACA or Obamacare, requires all plans sold via the government-run health insurance marketplace to cover a slew of "essential health benefits."
+You may have heard that the Affordable Care Act requires all plans sold via the government-run health insurance marketplace to cover "essential health benefits."

 Also worth noting here: the law doesn't say children must have dental insurance coverage.
 It simply says they need to have access to it.
 So, you don't have to buy it for your child if you can't afford it or don't want it.